Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

  -  shortcut support to change colors using control+Fx keys, matching the tones
  -  automatic downloading of a suitable voice audio-pack to use with text-to-speech
  -  much greater support of non-standard field names ( "Hanzi", 英语" and so on)
- -  support for user dictionaires (to customise translated or pinyin rendering)
+ -  support for user dictionaries (to customise translated or pinyin rendering)

  ... to be followed in the future by a raft of forthcoming features!